 Want to go off-the-beaten-path in Italy?
 The Tremiti Islands off Italy’s Gargano Peninsula qualify.
-Okay, I’m sure that most Italians and Western Europeans know about these tiny islands near the Adriatic coast but how many Americans visit?
-We’re raising our hands, here, and giving you reasons to add them to your next European road trip.
+Okay, I’m sure that most Italians and Western Europeans know about these tiny islands near the Adriatic coast.
+But how many Americans visit?
+Alan and I are raising our hands, here, and giving you reasons to add them to your next European road trip.

 Most visitors arrive at Italy’s Tremiti Islands by ferry or hydrofoil.
 In the summer, ferries run frequently from several port cities along the Italian Adriatic coast.
-But on our October visit, the ferry schedule was infrequent, leaving from cities that were inconvenient from our accommodations in Rodi Garganico.
+But on our October visit, the ferry schedule was infrequent, leaving from cities that were inconvenient from our accommodations at Edificio 15 House Elite in Rodi Garganico.
 That’s why guide, Claudio Fontana of A La Carte Italy Tours, suggested that we arrive by commuter helicopter.
 Actually, it was a big part of the fun.

 From a heliport in Viesti, Alan, Claudio and I hurried out to the helicopter operated by Alidaunia.
 Winds from the helicopter’s rotor blades blew hair, hats and anything else not firmly held down.
 Joining about 10 other passengers who had been picked up in Foggia, we looked down on buildings, soccer fields and roads as the helicopter lifted and the Gargano coast slowly slipped away.